ARM-software/AVH-SystemModeling/EchoCanceller/Documentation/BLOG.md

 ### OpenModelica

-I have developed some [**Modelica**](https://modelica.org/) blocks to be used in this demo.
-Since the process implementing the [**Arm Virtual Hardware**](https://www.arm.com/products/development-tools/simulation/virtual-hardware) has a name generally starting with VHT (for Virtual Hardware Target), the [**Modelica**](https://modelica.org/) blocks are using VHT in their naming.
-The implementation of those blocks is indeed specific to this implementation of the [**Arm Virtual Hardware**](https://www.arm.com/products/development-tools/simulation/virtual-hardware).
+I have developed some [Modelica](https://modelica.org/) blocks to be used in this demo.
+Since the process implementing the [Arm Virtual Hardware](https://www.arm.com/products/development-tools/simulation/virtual-hardware) has a name generally starting with VHT (for Virtual Hardware Target), the [Modelica](https://modelica.org/) blocks are using VHT in their naming.
+The implementation of those blocks is indeed specific to this implementation of the [Arm Virtual Hardware](https://www.arm.com/products/development-tools/simulation/virtual-hardware).

 * The Arm package is containing
   * Some blocks to read/write wav files (with very limited support for full wav format)